-The U.S. boasts thousands of lakes, so no matter where you live, there’s likely one situated within driving distance, making them more accessible than ocean beaches.
+The United States boasts thousands of lakes, so no matter where you live, there’s likely one situated within driving distance, making them often more accessible than ocean beaches.
 Other pluses for a lakefront beach getaway over an oceanfront one?
 The calm waters of lake beaches are easier to kayak, canoe, and fish on, and they’re especially well-suited to families because kids can splash around without worrying about tides.
-From the Adirondacks to Lake Tahoe, these eight idyllic American lakefront beaches will inspire you to get out and enjoy the great outdoors.
+From the Adirondacks to Lake Tahoe, these eight idyllic U.S. lakefront beaches will inspire you to get out and enjoy the great outdoors.

 Lake Tahoe, Nevada

 Stretching across the border of California and Nevada, Lake Tahoe is the second deepest lake in the nation (after Oregon’s Crater Lake), and its shoreline extends over 70 miles, so visitors have ample beaches to choose from.
 It’s also easy to reach—a three- to four-hour drive from San Francisco and less than an hour from Reno-Tahoe International Airport.